ElenaMikhaleva/QA_Phonebook/docs/STR.md

 - **Expected Result:** error message
 - **Actual result:**
   1. Error message is displayed as popup message
-  2. Red message "Registration failed with code 400" above the registration form, that user is not supposed to see
+  2. In browser red message "Registration failed with code 400" above the registration form, that user is not supposed to see
+  3. In native app message "{username=must not be blank}"
-- **Attachments:** screenshot
+- **Attachments:** screenshots

 ## BUG_REG_UI_05 Frontend Allows Registration with Non-English Letters in Email